Counterculture: Soviet Union

-A notable aspect of counterculture at the time was the influence of contra-cultural developments on Russian pop culture.
-In addition to traditional Russian styles of music, such as songs with jail-related lyrics, new music styles with explicit language were developed.
+A notable aspect of the counterculture at the time was its influence on Russian pop culture.
+In addition to traditional Russian musical styles, such as songs with jail-related lyrics, new styles featuring explicit language emerged.

 Asia

-Sebastian Kappen, an Indian theologian, has tried to redefine counterculture in the Asian context.
-In March 1990, at a seminar in Bangalore, he presented his countercultural perspectives (chapter 4 in S. Kappen, Tradition, modernity, counterculture: an Asian perspective, Visthar, Bangalore, 1994).
-Kappen envisages counterculture as a new culture that has to negate the two opposing cultural phenomena in Asian countries:
+Sebastian Kappen, an Indian Jesuit priest and liberation theologian, redefined counterculture by invoking Buddhist philosophy, alongside progressive Christianity and Marxism.
+In March 1990, at a seminar in Bangalore, he presented his countercultural perspectives.
+Kappen envisaged counterculture as a new culture that has to negate the two opposing cultural phenomena in Asian countries: